Standard Guidance

 View official source

-Why OECD_CRS_2014 matters for your operating model
+Why OECD Common Reporting Standard (CRS) matters for your operating model

-OECD_CRS_2014 doesn't just dictate document templates — it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
+OECD Common Reporting Standard (CRS) doesn't just dictate document templates - it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
 Getting it wrong creates renewal slippage, audit findings, and stalled customer deals.

 • Issued by OECD / Member State Tax Authorities with global recognition.